Zweifach Student Travel Award

 Named in honor of Founding Society Member, two-time President, and pioneer of the field of microcirculation and bioengineering, who combined engineering principles with medicine to describe the mechanical properties of the microvasculature, tissue-specific vascular anatomies, microvessel fluid dynamics, lymphatics, and their application to human disease.

-These awards are given annually to up to ten exceptional scientists-in-training to encourage their participation in the annual meeting of the Microcirculatory Society (part of annual Experimental Biology meeting).
-Applicants must have submitted a first author abstract to one of the Microcirculatory Society topic categories at Experimental Biology (1040-APS through 1054-APS).
-For 2022, the awards will consist of a certificate and a check for $500 to help defray the costs of attending the meeting.
+These awards are given annually to up to ten exceptional scientists-in-training to encourage their participation in the annual meeting of the Microcirculatory Society (at the Vascular Biology meeting) or the MCS Pre-Meeting at the American Physiology Summit.
+Applicants must have submitted a first-author abstract.
+For 2023, the awards will consist of a certificate and a check for $500 to help defray the costs of attending the meeting.

 Criteria: